antonidag/myblog/content/en/posts/bicep-what-if/index.md

 --template-file main.bicep
 --parameters main.bicepparam
 ```
 As mentioned earlier, this step will validate the template in the resource group.
-Perhaps the template had no syntax errors, but there was some kind of misspelling or another type of mistake.
-This step will hopefully catch that.
+In our case, the template used is simple but in real life these templates could become quite complex.
+Making it hard to see mistakes like misspelling or dependency order.
+Hopefully this step will catch these type of errors.

 __Step 5:__ Perform a What-if deployment